tableau/server-client-python/docs/api-ref.md

 **Returns**

 The file path to the downloaded data source.
-The data source is downloaded in `.tdsx` format.
+The data source is downloaded in `.tdsx` or `.hyper` format.

 **Example**